 Acquiring (work) experience during your study

 All students acquire work experience during their study: this may be via a hands-on trainee placement or a research or other project in or outside the school.
-It is partly on the basis of what you have learnt from these experiences that you embark on your career.
-Be aware of this: tackle all trainee placements and projects as professionally as possible.
-For example, you already start to build up your network right from the start of your study.
+Tackle all trainee placements and projects as professionally as possible, cause you already start to build up your network right from the start of your study.

 The right place for work experience

 An internship (work placement) will give you valuable work experience.
 It can also be a springboard to a job.
-Keep that in mind when you look for an internship.
 Most of the bachelor's courses include a compulsory period of hands-on training (internship).
 The placement coordinator of your course can tell you more about the requirements.
 Put your main objectives in writing: making contacts; getting work experience; developing your technical knowledge and skills; doing the internship with someone else; reaching a higher level; experience working abroad.
 Then find out in what way the internship can contribute to these objectives.

 Some courses have good contacts with workplaces that offer placements and the available opportunities are accessible through the course organisation.
 Other courses deliberately make the students look for a placement themselves.
 Ask acquaintances, teachers and former apprentices as well.
 Make sure your CV is ready and write a good letter.

 Make a plan including preparation and aftercare.
 Start applying on time and consider how long a fruitful internship will last, and what time periods are best for you, the work placement provider and your training programme.
 Discuss these matters with your internship coordinator.

 If you want to go abroad: check whether you need permits, such as a visa.
 If yes: how long an application takes.
 Map what you need as a minimum to make your plan a success; residence permit; housing; insurances.
 Start these preparations at least half a year in advance.